Average Weather at Thule Air Base Greenland

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Thule Air Base experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 3.3 months, from June 9 to September 18, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around August 2, with an average total accumulation of 1.8 inches.